dotnet/dotNext/docs/features/io/buffers.md

 array[0] = 42;
 array[1] = 43;
 span.Advance(2);
-ArraySegment<byte> result = writer.WrittenArray;  //length is 512
+ArraySegment<byte> result = writer.WrittenArray;
-using Stream stream = StreamSource.GetWrittenBytesAsStream(writer);
 ```

-One more powerful feature is that the class implements [IList&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1) interface so you can use it as fully-functional list which rents the memory instead of allocation on the heap.
+Additionally, it implements [IList&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ilist-1) interface so you can use it as fully-functional list which rents the memory instead of allocation on the heap.